Nominations for the 2021 Ann Snitow Prize will be accepted as of March 25 and will close at 11:59 PM on June 15.

 If I am nominating someone, what should my cover letter say?

 Your cover letter should give an introduction to the nominee, their work, and why you think they are qualified to receive the ASP.
 It should describe how the nominee exemplifies the two parts of the prize: intellectual originality and excellence, and effective feminist activism/organizing.
-It should be no longer than two pages and use an easily legible font (preferably 12 pt).
+A compelling letter should contain a cogent narrative of the nominee’s intellectual/artistic and activist development and how these two aspects of the person’s work complement each other.
+It should also describe why and how their work is feminist.
+The letter should be no longer than two pages and use an easily legible font (preferably 12 pt).

 What counts as a work sample, and how much should I include?
 What file formats do you accept?

-Work samples should be attached in a single file and not exceed 20 pages total.
+Work samples should be attached in a single file and not exceed 20 pages total, including written work.
 There is no minimum page count as long as the samples included sufficiently represent the activities of your nominee.

 Please send files as .pdf or .doc, where applicable.
 If you would like to submit video or audio files as work samples, please include links to works hosted online (on Vimeo, Soundcloud, Dropbox, etc) in the work sample attachment rather than sending raw footage via email.